-Second semester of biology for majors.
+Lec.
+3 Lab.
+2 Credit 4 Second semester of biology for majors.
 Topics covered include: taxonomy and a survey of invertebrate and vertebrate organisms, fungi and plants.
-Prerequisite: BIO-112.
+Prerequisite: BIO-112 with a minimum grade of C and CHM-165 with a minimum grade of C.